 – Anne Frank 21 July 1944

-However, after the fall of Holland to the Nazi’s in 1940, the Jewish population experienced ever increasingly repressive measures and she had to transfer from a public school to Jewish school.
+However, after the fall of Holland to the Nazi’s in 1940, the Jewish population experienced ever-increasingly repressive measures and she had to transfer from a public school to Jewish school.
 As Anne mentioned in her diary.

 “After May 1940…the trouble started for the Jews.
 Our freedom was severely restricted by a series of anti-Jewish decrees: Jews were required to wear a yellow star; Jews were required to turn-in their bicycles; Jews were forbidden to ride trams or in cars, even their own…Jews were forbidden to go to theatres, cinemas or any other forms of entertainment; Jews were forbidden to use swimming pools, tennis courts, hockey fields or any other athletic fields…You couldn’t do this and you couldn’t do that, but life went on…”

 By 1942, the situation for the Jewish population in Europe was deteriorating and with her sister under threat of deportation, Otto Frank took his family into forced hiding, behind one of his business premises in the heart of Amsterdam.
 Her family were later joined by the Van Pels family who were also trying to avoid arrest.
 The Jewish families were helped by non-Jewish friends, such as Miep Gies who smuggled in food and supplies into the cramped surroundings.

 Anne was thirteen when the family went into hiding and she began writing a diary about daily life in the secret annexe.
 She also used her diary to express her thoughts and emotions of growing up and living under the challenging circumstances.
 During the day, they had to be extremely quiet so as not to arouse any suspicion of those living below.
 It was an offence to hide Jewish people from the Gestapo and it was difficult to know who could be trusted to keep the secret.